AdaCore/gnatstudio/docs/tutorial/editing.rst

 Choose a color, e.g a light green.
 When you're done with the color selection, click on `OK` in the color selection dialog.

-Click on the `Apply` button and look at the effects in the source editor.
+After selecting a color, look at the effects in the source editor.
 If you like the new display, click on `OK` to confirm the changes, otherwise clicking on `Cancel` will revert to the previous color.